uvarc/rc-website/content/post/2022-december-maintenance.md

 {{< alert-green >}}Rivanna will be down for maintenance on <strong>December 19, 2022</strong> beginning at 6 a.m.{{< /alert-green >}}

 You may continue to submit jobs until the maintenance period begins, but if the system determines your job will not have time to finish, it will not start until Rivanna is returned to service.
+Users will not be able to access the Globus data transfer node (UVA Main-DTN) or Research Project storage during the maintenance period.

-All systems are expected to return to service by **6 a.m. on , **.
+All systems are expected to return to service by **6 a.m. on Tuesday, December 20**.

 ## IMPORTANT MAINTENANCE NOTES